banner-brands.png

 1. Estimation Errors: Accurate estimation of future cash flows is challenging.
 Overestimating cash inflows or underestimating costs can lead to poor investment decisions.

-2. Market Uncertainty: Market conditions can change, affecting the projected returns of a project.
+2. Market Uncertainty: Market conditions may change, affecting the projected returns of a project.
 Companies must account for economic, political, and competitive risks.

-3. Behavioral Biases: Decision-makers may have biases that affect their judgment, such as overconfidence or aversion to loss, leading to suboptimal investment choices.
+3. Behavioural Biases: Decision-makers may have biases that affect their judgment, such as overconfidence or aversion to loss, leading to suboptimal investment choices.

 4. Technological Changes: Rapid technological advancements can render a project obsolete, affecting its long-term viability.